 sudo apt remove --purge virtualbox

-For deleting all the Virtual Machines and their configuration files, execute these commands:
+To also delete all virtual machines and their configuration files, run these two commands:

 sudo rm ~/"VirtualBox VMs" -Rf